softhightech/Reeeh/README.md

 <ul>

-<p>You have to create table users and database then you can start use the framework.</p>
+You have to create table users and database then you can start use the framework.

 <code>